Fruits of the Spirit

 Picture, Peach

-As 'Love' isn't the same as good nature, so 'joy' isn't the same as jollity.
+Just as 'Love' isn't the same as good nature, so 'joy' isn't the same as jollity.
 Both love and joy are qualities that come from God.
 The Christian faith isn't about jollity, it's about joy.
 Happiness is affected by external circumstances, joy is about an inner belief and tranquillity of life.
 We can be well and wealthy - but miserable, or we can be ill and poor - yet have the 'Joy of the Lord'.
 The opposite of joy isn't gloom, but disillusionment.
-(Return to top)

 Peace